 While in reality the type of clothes that you choose to wear on your safari is not that big of a deal and you don’t have to spend thousands of dollars on stylish safari outfits, most clothing is fine for a safari.
 It however important to keep somethings in mind while packing clothes for your safari.

 While on an African Safari you are likely to be engaged in different activities.
 These activities may include walking safaris, horse riding, elephant back safaris, and game drives.
-Neutral and naturally-toned colours are the best for your safari, certainly the worst possible colours to pack on safari being white and black.
+So when considering how to dress for an African Safari, Neutral and naturally-toned colours are the best for your safari.

 Its been argued that the maasai people of East Africa wear brightly coloured clothing and live in hamorny with the wildlife in their surroundings.
 While this is true their clothing actually help scare away the animals most often and this helps in avoiding unwanted encounters.